petar-dobrev/feedback-app/README.md

 ## General Info

-Web applicatoin for leaving feedback messages.
+Web app for leaving feedback messages.
 The main goal of this project was to get familiar with React components, props, state, routes & hooks.

 ## Technologies